 Screening tools/programs; i-Ready, Reading A-Z, Acadience Reading/MathRTI - pulling small groups to work with studentsHiring subs so assessments can be completed on timeOnline programs for academic supportSummer program - 2 tieredAfter-school clubs for S/E - art, music, PE, reading/book clubWe will use diagnostic tools to identify students who are at or below grade level in math.
 Identified students will receive intensive tutoring using evidence-based practices in the identified areas of need.
-We will use diagnostic tools to identify students will receive intensive tutoring using evidence-based practices in the identified areas of need.
-We will use diagnostic tools to identify students will receive intensive tutoring using evidence-based practices in the identified areas of need.
 We will use diagnostic tools to identify students who are at or below grade level in reading.
-Identified areas of need.
-We will use diagnostic tools to identify students who are at or below grade level in writing.
 Identified students will receive intensive tutoring using evidence-based practices in the identified areas of need.
 We will use diagnostic tools to identify students who are at or below grade level in writing.
 Identified students will receive intensive tutoring using evidence-based practices in the identified areas of need.
 We may offer summer school programs for student enrichment and academic acceleration.